Radiation-Associated Cardiovascular & Vascular Disease

 The Full Cardiovascular Impact

-Radiation and chemotherapy can damage multiple parts of the cardiovascular system — not just the coronary arteries.
+Radiation and chemotherapy can damage multiple parts of the cardiovascular system, not just the coronary arteries and not just the heart muscle.

 Valvular Heart Disease